 “I believe there should be no barriers to studying voice.
 I particularly enjoy working with young students just discovering their voice, helping them develop their core skills and helping them prepare auditions to further their studies.
 I also enjoy working with older students wishing to maintain their skills as they age, or those who are beginners to the joy of singing and wish to supplement their enjoyment of participation in community or church choirs.”

 Emi Murata is an active member of several performing and educational organizations.
-Former president of both Musicians Club of Women and Salt Creek Music Teachers Association (awarded Music Teachers National Association’s 2011 Local Association of the Year), she was voted Member of the Year by her colleagues at Chicago Area Music Teachers Association as well as Salt Creek Music Teachers Association, and was chosen to be a 2014 MTNA Foundation Fellow, a distinction held only by one other SCMTA member in the Foundation’s 15 year history.
+Former president of both Musicians Club of Women and Salt Creek Music Teachers Association (awarded Music Teachers National Association’s 2011 Local Association of the Year), she was voted Member of the Year by her colleagues at Chicago Area Music Teachers Association as well as Salt Creek Music Teachers Association, and was chosen to be a 2014 MTNA Foundation Fellow, a distinction held only by two other SCMTA members in the Foundation’s 20 year history.

 Emi’s passion for teaching is evident, as her students travel from as far as Michigan to study with her, and stay active in her studio for many years.
 Emi is looking forward to working with you and your individual learning style and catering to your unique needs.

 Elizabeth Murphy (Voice), Lyric Soprano, has been a member of the College of DuPage music faculty since 1994.
 Throughout her tenure, Ms. Murphy’s educational excellence has been recognized on a number of occasions; these include her appointment as the COD Music Department’s first lecturer, and her being named an Outstanding Faulty Member by the College at large.